-A third type of surgery is an extrapleural pneumonectomy.
+The third type of surgery is an extrapleural pneumonectomy.
 This operation has the best record for removing the maximum number of pleural mesothelioma tumor cells.
-It removes portions of the lung, the “parietal pleura” (the lining of the lung), the pericardium (the lining of the heart) and the diaphragm.
+It removes portions of the lung, the “parietal pleura” (the lining of the lung), the pericardium (the lining of the heart), and the diaphragm.

 Mesothelioma Treatment Through Chemotherapy

 Chemotherapy is a traditional pleural mesothelioma treatment that uses anticancer (cytotoxic) medicines, drugs, and chemicals to attempt to kill cancerous cells.
 The patient may be given these chemotherapeutic agents in pill form or by injection into the vein or muscle.
 When cancer has spread rapidly, chemotherapy is often used in combination with either surgery or radiation therapy.

 Chemotherapy is called a “systemic treatment” because the drug enters the bloodstream, travels through the body, and can kill mesothelioma cancer cells throughout the body.
 Drugs may be put directly into the chest (intrapleural chemotherapy) or into the abdominal cavity (intraperitoneal chemotherapy).

 Chemotherapeutic agents include doxorubicin, cisplatin, methotrexate, pemetrexed, and various drug combinations.
 Side effects from chemotherapy depend upon the specific drugs, the dosage, and the length of treatment.
 Temporary side effects include nausea, vomiting, hair loss, and fatigue.
 The physician may prescribe medication to reduce nausea and vomiting.